Ktotosh/gmod-e2-enginesim/README.md

 * Abnormally hard controls for a game!
 * 3 sounds for different RPM's!

 Setting this up is not too hard as long as you can edit code and use wiremod, it will require some variable editing at best.
+Do whatever you want with it.